Movement for a single object seems easy. Pathfinding is complex. Why bother with pathfinding? Consider the following situation:

-Dijkstra’s algorithm works by visiting vertices in the graph starting with the object’s starting point.
-It then repeatedly examines the closest not-yet-examined vertex, adding its vertices to the set of vertices to be examined. it expands outwards from the starting point until it reaches the goal.
-Dijkstra’s algorithm is guaranteed to find a shortest path from the starting point to the goal, as long as none of the edges have a negative cost.
+Dijkstra’s Algorithm works by visiting vertices in the graph starting with the object’s starting point.
+It then repeatedly examines the closest not-yet-examined vertex, adding its vertices to the set of vertices to be examined.
+It expands outwards from the starting point until it reaches the goal.
+Dijkstra’s Algorithm is guaranteed to find a shortest path from the starting point to the goal, as long as none of the edges have a negative cost.
 (I write “a shortest path” because there are often multiple equivalently-short paths.)
-In the following diagram, the pink square is the starting point, the blue square is the goal, and the teal areas show what areas Dijkstra’s algorithm scanned.
+In the following diagram, the pink square is the starting point, the blue square is the goal, and the teal areas show what areas Dijkstra’s Algorithm scanned.
 The lightest teal areas are those farthest from the starting point, and thus form the “frontier” of exploration:

 The Greedy Best-First-Search algorithm works in a similar way, except that it has some estimate (called a heuristic) of how far from the goal any vertex is.
 Instead of selecting the vertex closest to the starting point, it selects the vertex closest to the goal.
-(Greedy) Best-First-Search is not guaranteed to find a shortest path.
-However, it runs much quicker than Dijkstra’s algorithm because it uses the heuristic function to guide its way towards the goal very quickly.
-For example, if the goal is to the south of the starting position, Best-First-Search will tend to focus on paths that lead southwards.
+Greedy Best-First-Search is not guaranteed to find a shortest path.
+However, it runs much quicker than Dijkstra’s Algorithm because it uses the heuristic function to guide its way towards the goal very quickly.
+For example, if the goal is to the south of the starting position, Greedy Best-First-Search will tend to focus on paths that lead southwards.
 In the following diagram, yellow represents those nodes with a high heuristic value (high cost to get to the goal) and black represents nodes with a low heuristic value (low cost to get to the goal).
-It shows that Best-First-Search can find paths very quickly compared to Dijkstra’s algoritm:
+It shows that Greedy Best-First-Search can find paths very quickly compared to Dijkstra’s Algorithm:

-However, both of these examples illustrate the simplest case―when the map has no obstacles, and the shortest path really is a straight line.
+However, both of these examples illustrate the simplest case—when the map has no obstacles, and the shortest path really is a straight line.
 Let’s consider the concave obstacle as described in the previous section.
-Dijkstra’s algorithm works harder but is guaranteed to find a shortest path:
+Dijkstra’s Algorithm works harder but is guaranteed to find a shortest path:

-Best-First-Search on the other hand does less work but its path is clearly not as good:
+Greedy Best-First-Search on the other hand does less work but its path is clearly not as good:

 The trouble is that Greedy Best-First-Search is “greedy” and tries to move towards the goal even if it’s not the right path.
 Since it only considers the cost to get to the goal and ignores the cost of the path so far, it keeps going even if the path it’s on has become really long.

 Wouldn’t it be nice to combine the best of both?
-A* was developed in 1968 to combine heuristic approaches like Best-First-Search and formal approaches like Dijsktra’s algorithm.
+A* was developed in 1968 to combine heuristic approaches like Greedy Best-First-Search and formal approaches like Dijsktra’s Algorithm.
 It’s a little unusual in that heuristic approaches usually give you an approximate way to solve problems without guaranteeing that you get the best answer.
 However, A* is built on top of the heuristic, and although the heuristic itself does not give you a guarantee, A* can guarantee a shortest path.

 I will be focusing on the A* Algorithm.
 A* is the most popular choice for pathfinding, because it’s fairly flexible and can be used in a wide range of contexts.

-In the example with a concave obstacle, A* finds a path as good as what Dijkstra’s algorithm found:
+In the example with a concave obstacle, A* finds a path as good as what Dijkstra’s Algorithm found:

 g(n) represents the exact cost of the path from the starting point to any vertex